-- My hearing instrument has Multimemory.Please read the section below. - My hearing instrument does not have Multimemory.
-See page 13.
+- My hearing instrument has Multimemory.

+Please read the section below.

+- My hearing instrument does not have Multimemory.
+Please go to page 15.

 Your hearing care professional can set up to four hearing programs for you.
 These additional programs are accessed by pressing the Multimemory button inward.